hikogui/hikogui/Documents/ConfigFiles.md

 Ignores comment and white-space-char tokens.

 ```
-key :=
+empty := ;
-	key '.' identifier |
-	identifier;

 section-statement :=
-	'[' key ']' |		    					// Set prefix key from this point onwards the current object.
+	'[' expression ']' |		  				// Set prefix key from this point onwards the current object.
 	'[]';			     						// Unset prefix key from this point onwards the current object.

 assignment-statement := key AS expression;  // Replace value.